 (818) 208 - 7427

-Kim Selig is a National Organizer at Unemployed Workers United (UWU).
+Kim Selig (she/her) is a Texting Program Manager at Unemployed Workers United (UWU).
 She was raised in a Union household, where she was taught early that workers’ rights were hard-fought and continuously challenged by political and economic opposition.

-Reyna (Rey) Wences (pronouns: they/them) was born in Mexico City and raised in Chicago, Illinois.
+Reyna (Rey) Wences (they/them) is the Communications Director of UWU, born in Mexico City and raised in Chicago, Illinois.
 Rey grew up undocumented and became involved in community organizing after graduating high school.